-Download the sample content to follow along.
+Download the example project to follow along.
 If you open the finished project, you'll see we're going to build an effect with a clown nose and confetti.

 The clown nose will get bigger when you pinch the screen and the confetti will appear in response to a long press.

-To get started, open the unfinished version in the sample content folder.
+To get started, open the unfinished project in the example project folder.

-You should see a 3D object that looks like a red nose in the Viewport and Simulator, attached to the face.
+You will see a 3D object that looks like a red nose in the Viewport and Simulator, attached to the face.

-You'll should also see 3 particle systems listed in the Scene panel.
+You'll will also see 3 particle systems listed in the Scene panel.
 They're called red emitter, yellow emitter and green emitter.
 Together, they create the confetti effect:

 To start working with patches, open the Patch Editor: